Return to News & Blog

-- Sherpa is a new customer relations management (CRM) tool that promotes time in the selling zone and helps sales teams shift from transactional selling to person-centered sales.
-Nearly a year in the field and with over 200 communities now utilizing the software, Sherpa is helping to shift the paradigm from transactional selling to prospect-centered sales.
+- Sherpa is a new customer relations management (CRM) tool that promotes time in the selling zone and helps sales teams shift from transactional selling.
+Nearly a year in the field and with over 200 communities now utilizing the software, Sherpa is helping to shift the paradigm from transactional selling to prospect-focused sales.

 - Instead of simply counting the number of calls and tours, Sherpa measures ‘advances,’ in other words, how the relationship and therefore the sale is progressing based on concrete next steps.